 Guidelines

-Use these guidelines to help your team prepare for a conference judging experience.
+Use the guidelines in the EDC Handbook to help your team prepare for a conference judging experience.

 Evaluation